setms/book/docs/design/analysis.md

 - Use load shedding when performance requirements aren't met to preserve uptime.
   Detect this using the metrics defined in these requirements.

+Security / compatibility:

+- Commands arrives over a wire protocol.
+  Apply input validation while mapping their data to domain objects.
+- Apply output encoding when mapping domain objects to outputs.

+Maintainability / portability:

+- The domain model is more stable than technical parts, like what storage solution to use.
+  Apply hexagonal architecture to isolate changes in those parts from the domain model.

 Once done with non-functional requirements, you should have identified all components.
 Perform make or buy decisions on all components.
 For each custom component, implement all functional requirements in all groups implemented by the component.